Why Setting Boundaries Feels So Hard — Even When You Know They Matter

 The fact that boundaries feel hard does not mean you are weak, selfish, or bad at relationships.

+It may mean you learned that keeping the peace was safer than being honest.
+It may mean your body still associates other people’s disappointment with danger.
 It may mean a part of you learned that love, approval, or belonging depended on being helpful, agreeable, useful, or easy to need.

 And if that is true, your boundary struggles deserve compassion.